jongio/azidext/README.md

 const client = new KeyVaultManagementClient(cred, subscriptionId);
 ```

-The above code will provide an instance of `KeyVaultManagementClient` from which you can access the Key Vault service..
+The above code will instantiate an Azure.Identity compatible TokenCredential object based on DefaultAzureCredential and pass that to the KeyVaultManagement client instance.

 #### Testing DefaultAzureCredentialAdapter